 micro:arcade Kit Experiment Guide

-The gamer:bit connects to the micro:bit via an edge pin connector in the center of the board.
+The controller:bit connects to the micro:bit via an edge pin connector in the center of the board.
 This makes it handy to swap out micro:bits for programming, but also gives reliable connections to all of the different pins on the micro:bit.
 Make sure that you insert the micro:bit correctly with the LED array facing up!

-The gamer:bit is designed around a classic game controller which means ther is a familiar "D Pad" style button layout on the left hand side of the board.
+The controller:bit is designed around a classic game controller which means ther is a familiar "D Pad" style button layout on the left hand side of the board.
 The pins that each button controls are labeled on the board.

 - UP => P0